Introduction of SQL vs. NoSQL In the dynamic realm of data ...

 First up, we have load balancers that help distribute a load across several different web servers.
 Such scalable developments are super important as they allow you to tackle when the workloads increase drastically by distributing the connections to other nodes.

 The work of a load balancer is to balance out the load by distributing it across servers, right?
-So the load can then be transferred to the servers in nine different orders decided using algorithms which we will take a look at below.
+So the load can then be transferred to the servers in nine different orders decided using algorithms.
+Let’s have a look below.

 While the concept of load balancing may seem similar to that which you see in reverse proxy, you can conclude that load balancers are a bit different and more advanced than them.

-While in a reverse proxy system, you can transfer a user’s request to a server and then return the server’s response to the user, with a load balancer, you can transfer the user’s request across several different servers and then return the response to the said user at a faster rate.
+In a reverse proxy system, you can transfer a user’s request to a server and then return the server’s response to the user.
+With a load balancer, you can transfer the user’s request across several different servers.
+And then, return the response to the said user at a faster rate.

 Caching is the process of storing data using caches.
 When someone uses a web application, the application’s files are cached onto the user’s RAM unless they clear the caches and the hidden caches.
 There are times when users need to revisit the application they have recently surfed through on the internet.

-During those times, the browser in the user’s device will use caches to retrieve the web app’s files that already exist on the user’s RAM, which reduces load and helps to scale the web application.
+During those times, the browser in the user’s device will use caches to retrieve the web app’s files that already exist on the user’s RAM.
+It reduces load and helps to scale the web application.

 There are three kinds of caching that can help with web scalability —

-That said, as this works only for revisiting users, you may still need to combine your scalable website application design with load balancers or other methods to help you build an efficient, scalable web application.
+That said, as this works only for revisiting users, you may still need to combine your scalable website application design with load balancers or other methods.
+The only purpose is to help you build an efficient, scalable web application.

-Proxies help with web scalability as they take loads from multiple users and send them to the server as a single load, reducing the risk of a sudden surge in workload.
+Proxies help with web scalability as they take loads from multiple users and send them to the server as a single load.
+Thus, it reduces the risk of a sudden surge in workload.
 Proxies work hand in hand with caching to help make a scalable web application and give you the best possible outcome.
 Replication, on the other hand, is a pattern that is literally defined in its name.

 We have put proxy and replication together to give you an even better outcome than combining proxy with just caching.
 With replication, you can choose a load balancing to help scale out your web application software even more.
 But the main benefit comes from replicating everything.

-The only difference you should have in this process is to connect your second load balancer to a different power supply so that even when your other load balancer is not working, your website will not be down.
+The only difference you should have in this process is to connect your second load balancer to a different power supply.
+This is because when your other load balancer is not working, your website will not be down.
 You can also do the same thing with your database management system (DBMS).

-The reason is- your data retrieval time is less, and your data is never lost as you have replicas of everything, which can help you out through sudden surges in your website’s load.
-While this sounds expensive, it will save you a lot of time and effort and be the most effective method to build the maximum scalable web application.
+The reason is- your data retrieval time is less, and your data is never lost as you have replicas of everything.
+It can help you out through sudden surges in your website’s load.
+While this sounds expensive, it will save you a lot of time and effort.
+Also, it can be the most effective method to build the maximum scalable web application.

 Sharding is a technique that is more straightforward terms, may mean dividing your database.
-With sharding, you can break down your database into pieces (shards) to store them on different servers, which helps spread the load across servers.
+With sharding, you can break down your database into pieces (shards) to store them on different servers.
+As a result, it helps spread the load across servers.
 While building a scalable web application, sharding helps by dividing your database and keeping them separate, as we mentioned above.

 There are four basic sharding strategies used to scale web applications.
 They are :